jebogaert/Memoire/README.md

 3)The url used to collect the news in urlCategory3.txt and urlCategory4.txt

 4)The database used during the automated evaluation.
 The original text are in the databaseNorig.txt, while the generated ones are in the databaseNgen.jsonl.
 N is the category number, between 1 and 4.

+If the participants to the human experiment allow me to share their answers here, it will also be done.